winglang/wing/docs/02-core-concepts/05-compile-targets.md

 ## Portability

+Wing's [cloud library](../04-standard-library/01-cloud) has several classes representing abstracted cloud resources, whose APIs are not specific to a single cloud provider.
+This allows you to write code that can be deployed to any supported cloud environment or provisioning engine.

-One of Wing's standout features is its portability.
-You can write code once and deploy it to any cloud environment that Wing supports.
-Moreover, Wing is agnostic to the provisioning engine used.
-Here's an example of a portable Wing code snippet:
+Here's an example of a portable code snippet:

 ```js
 bring cloud;